puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 }
 ````

-### Example: Regular Expressions against numbers
+### Example: Regular expressions against numbers

 Sometimes existing code does a regular expression match against a number, for instance, to see if the os release begins with a particular digit, or a package is of at least some version.
 Trying to do a match against a number breaks in Puppet 4.

-This will make catalog compilation fail entirely.
+This makes catalog compilation fail entirely.

 Switch to using Puppet's built-in versioncmp function, which is also more flexible than a regexp.
 For OS checks, you might also try a more specific fact, such as $operatingsystemmajrelease, which just shows the first digit.

 ### Example: Empty strings are not false (MIGRATE4_EMPTY_STRING_TRUE)

-I think everyone knows this one.
 Empty strings used to evaluate to false, and now they don't.
-If you can't change whatever's returning the empty string to return a real boolean, you can just wrap the string in str2bool() from puppetlabs-stdlib and it'll return false on an empty string.
+If you can't change what's returning the empty string to return a real boolean, you can just wrap the string in `str2bool()` from `puppetlabs-stdlib` and it'll return false on an empty string.

 ### Example: Variables must start with lower case letter

 Puppet 4 thinks a capital letter refers to a constant.
 Lowercase it.

-Upper-cased variable names will make catalog compilation fail entirely.
+Uppercased variable names make catalog compilation fail entirely.

 ### Example: Ineffectual conditional cases

 A conditional that would do nothing is no longer allowed, unless it's the last case in a case statement.
 (Makes sense, plenty of empty default cases out there.)
 This creeps into code when someone has commented out some things in a conditional while debugging.

 Note that declaring an anchor resource counts as a conditional having an effect -- so at worst you can just throw one inside the conditional block so that it "does something" but nothing of consequence.